-Because you are enrolled in a Medicare Advantage Plan, there is a limit to how much you have to pay out-of-pocket each year for Medicare Part A and Part B medical services that are covered by our plan (see the Medical Benefits Chart in Section 2, below).
+Because you are enrolled in a Medicare Advantage Plan, there is a limit to how much you have to pay out of pocket each year for medical services that are covered under Medicare Part A and Part B (see the Medical Benefits Chart in Section 2, below).
 This limit is called the maximum out-of-pocket amount for medical services.

-As a member of Banner Prime, the most you will have to pay out-of-pocket for services in 2021 is \$4,450.
+As a member of Banner Medicare Advantage Dual, the most you will have to pay out-of-pocket for Part A and Part B services in 2022 is \$2,900.
 The amounts you pay for copayments and coinsurance for covered services count toward this maximum out-of-pocket amount.
 (The amounts you pay for your Part D prescription drugs do not count toward your maximum out-of-pocket amount.)
-If you reach the maximum out-of-pocket amount of \$4,450, you will not have to pay any out-of-pocket costs for the rest of the year for covered services.
+In addition, amounts you pay for some services do not count toward your maximum out-of-pocket amount.
+These services are marked with an asterisk in the Medical Benefits Chart.
+If you reach the maximum out-of-pocket amount of \$2,900, you will not have to pay any out-of-pocket costs for the rest of the year for covered Part A and Part B services.
 However, you must continue to pay the Medicare Part B premium (unless your Part B premium is paid for you by AHCCCS (Medicaid) or another third party).